 Do not become pregnant while taking this medicine or for 30 days after stopping it.
-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 30 days after stopping it.
 There is a potential for serious side effects to an unborn child.
-Talk to your health care professional or pharmacist for more information.
+Talk to your health care provider for more information.
 Do not breast-feed an infant while taking this medicine and for 2 weeks after the last dose.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):